Term Life

 A 40-year term life policy provides a guaranteed death benefit for four decades, with level premiums locked in at the time of purchase.
 It is rare: fewer than a dozen carriers in the U.S. market offer it, compared to the dozens that sell 30-year policies.

 Eligibility is also age-gated.
 Most carriers restrict 40-year term applications to buyers aged 18 to 45, and some set the ceiling at 40.
-A 45-year-old purchasing a 40-year term would be covered until age 85, which overlaps significantly with permanent life insurance territory.
+Consider a 45-year-old purchasing this coverage: they would be insured until age 85, which overlaps significantly with permanent life insurance territory.
 For context on how different life insurance structures work, see our Life Insurance 101 guide.

 Key Takeaway: Fewer than 12 U.S. carriers offer 40-year term policies, with Protective Life and Legal and General among the most accessible.
 Limited competition means buyers have fewer quotes to compare than they would for a 30-year term.